chapmanb/zmk-34key-split/README.md

   travel.
 - Ortholinear and staggered: fits better with natural curve of your hand.
-  Stagger helps spread out your hand, giving many of the benefits of tenting your keyboard in more transportable setup.
+  Stagger helps spread out your hand, giving many of the benefits of tenting your keyboard in a more transportable setup.
 - Programmable: you have full control to layout your keyboard in layers with comfortable locations based on usage, avoiding scrunching and uncomfortable positions for common actions.